 Crinkle Crags is another iconic walk in the Lake District.
 Situated at the far end of the Langdale valley, Crinkle Crags is flanked by Bowfell and Pikes of Blisco, with the former offering a longer hike through the mountains if you fancy climbing it after the Crinkles.

-While it's easy to assume that Crinkle Crags would offer just one summit (it's just one fell, after all), it's actually five smaller ones, with each of its 'crinkles' acting as a separate summit.
-It is certainly a demanding ascent to the top of this fell, but it's exhilarating too; each crag and mini-summit brings with it changing views of the surrounding landscape.
-From the summit ridge, your efforts will be rewarded with picturesque views across Langdale and Upper Eskdale.
+While it's easy to assume that Crinkle Crags would offer just one summit (it's just one fell, after all), it's actually five smaller ones, with each of its 'crinkles' acting as a separate peak.
+The ascent to the top of this fell is pretty demanding, but it's exhilarating too: each crag and mini-summit brings with it changing views of the surrounding landscape.
+From the summit ridge, your efforts will be rewarded with picturesque views across Langdale and Upper Eskdale, two of the most picturesque Lake District valleys.

-Wainwright described Crinkle Crags as being, "Much too good to be missed," so if you're visiting Cumbria, this walk through the Lake District National Park has to make your bucket list.
+Wainwright described Crinkle Crags as being, "much too good to be missed," so if you're visiting the Lake District National Park, make sure this walk is on your list.

 Find out more with our full route guide to this Crinkle Crags hike.